Nathann03/FEASRL/README.md

 3. Change the file name to the .conll file you are looking to analyze
 4. Press Run and answer the following questions to determine which OS you have (Answer with Y or N for all questions only).

+I have also added some testing examples that you can use to see the output you will expect when you analyze a different.conll file.

 # Notes

 If there are any issues or concerns, please email me at nguye3np@mail.uc.edu or open an issue in Github.
 Please credit me if you are planning on using it in any reasearch paper, thank you!